jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 ### How do tags evolve and die?

 <div style="text-align: justify">We now know that people indeed use tags regularly, but does each tag is used consistently?
 We might investigate how long tags are used in the environment of YouTube.
 In this analysis, we would like to observe if there lies a common pattern in the trajectories of these tags: do most tags have common lifespan before their usage drops?
-Let’s find out by plotting the probability mass function of number of consecutive months tags are used:</div>
+Let’s find out by plotting the probability mass function of the number of consecutive months tags are used:</div>

 <img src="/images/used_months_histogram.png">

 <div style="text-align: justify">
 From the plot above, we can see that the average lifespan of a tag is one month and that YouTube is a highly dynamic platform.
 In other words, numerous tags emerge over time but most of them die down after a month.
 There are, however, cases where the tags’ lifespans exceed more than 10 months to 100 months such.
-Moreover, histogram shows somewhat a linear relationship in log-log scale with some outliers towards higher number of months.
+Moreover, the histogram shows somewhat a linear relationship in log-log scale with some outliers towards higher number of months.
 This suggests that the lifespan of tags might have a power-law pattern.
 <br>
 Some tags even show a periodic usage pattern with peaks in periods where they get relevant:
 </div>